doitintl/QuickQuickstarts/README.md

-# Web Backends First Steps
+# Quick Quickstarts for multiple Web Backend infrastructures
 Google Cloud Platform and Amazon Web Services have many different infrastructures for running a webapp.
 When I try a new  one, I spin up a minimal instance from the command line.
 I just want to reach that comfortable milestone where I can say "it works!"